cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 * We have published a [white paper](https://cryptpad.org/TODO) describing the securty mechanism and the cryptography used in CryptPad.
 This paper is targeted to people who are already familiar with cryptography.

+More general:
+* The [surveillance self-defense guide](https://ssd.eff.org/) by the Electronic Frontier Foundation (EFF)

 ## 🙋 Questions?